stellar/stellar-core/README.md

 [![Build Status](https://magnum.travis-ci.com/stellar/stellar-core.svg?token=u11W8KHX2y4hfGqbzE1E)]

+# Note this code is pre-beta.
+It is definitely not ready yet for production.

 #stellar-core

 Stellar-core is a C++ implementation of the [Stellar Consensus Protocol](https://github.com/stellar/stellar-core/blob/master/src/scp/readme.md) that maintains a local copy of the ledger and syncs with other instances of stellar-core on the network.
 Learn more by reading the [overview document](https://github.com/stellar/stellar-core/blob/master/docs/readme.md).